behrouzRajaei/truck_signs_api/README.md

 ## Environment Variables

 - The project requires a .env file for sensitive configuration values.
-- A template is provided at .env.example).
+- A template is provided at .env.example

 To create your .env: